Orange Knowledge Programmes (OKP)

 - Apply for the programme of your choice (see above).

 2. The programme coordinators of the participating master degree programmes will invite promising candidates to submit their OKP application by sending them the link to the OKP registration form.
-They will explain next steps.
+They will explain the next steps.

 Please note: Being invited to complete the OKP fellowship registration form does not automatically lead to an official nomination for a scholarship.
 After the application deadline, EUR will decide which candidates will be nominated to continue in the selection process.